josgar14/angular-basics-seed/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

+## Run the project (Josue)

+In a console run npm start, then go to the package.json file and run the database script 'db'.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.